Madrag09/LangDesignInterpreter/README.md

 ├── expressions.py       # AST expression classes
 ├── statements.py        # AST statement classes
 ├── interpreter.py       # Walks and evaluates the AST
-├── all_stages.lox       # Test script for all language features
-├── run_tests.bat        # Optional script to run all tests (Windows) └── README.md            # This file
+└── README.md            # This file
 ```